pnnl/tesp/doc/Deprecated_Build_Link.rst

 Deprecated Build Procedures
 ---------------------------

-These procedures are not longer used at PNNL, but they may still be informative for others.
+These procedures are no longer used at PNNL, but they may still be informative for others.

 .. include:: ../install/Windows/Windows_build.rst